planet-lia/planet-lia/CONTRIBUTING.md

 :+1: First off, thank you for contributing to Planet Lia.
 It's awesome people like you that make our journey worthwhile!

 **New to contributing to Open Source?**
-Don't be scared by the length of this guide, we know you are already experienced enough to contribute and we need your help! :smile:
+Don't be scared by the length of this guide, we know you are already experienced enough to contribute and we really need your help! :smile: Feel free to ask questions, everyone is a beginner at first!
-You can check this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github), they will get you started in no time.
-Feel free to ask for help, everyone is a beginner at first!

 Following this guidelines will make it easier for the maintainers of the project to better understand your contribution, help you write a more consistent code with the project and make it much more likely that it will be accepted and merged into the project.